isabella232/lke-plugin-csv-importer/README.md

 ## Access the plugin

-To access the plugin it's recommended to create a custom action that will appears in right-click context menu within the Linkurious
+To access the plugin it's recommended to create a custom action that will appear in right-click context menu within the Linkurious
 Enterprise UI.

 ![](readme_assets/customaction.png)